narendrensvm/Employee-Performance-Feedback-Web-Application/README.md

 ## Features Implemented

 ### Admin View
 - View the list of all employees
-- Create performance reviews
 - Assign reviewers to an employee
-- View all created reviews
+- View all Assign reviews
 - View feedback submitted by employees

 ### Employee View